renovatebot/renovate/docs/usage/configuration-options.md

 Note how the above uses `matchPackagePatterns` with a regex value.

-Here is an example where you might want to limit the "noisy" package `aws-sdk` to updates just once per week:
+Here's an example config to limit the "noisy" `aws-sdk` package to weekly updates:

 ```json
 {